What is a Performance Budget?

 Process of Performance-based Budgeting

-The organization shall make the list of the goals.
+The organization shall make a list of the goals.
 The goal here indicates the end result.
-The goals should be clear to each employee of the organization.
-Clear goal and communication of the same results into successful implementation of performance-based budgeting.
+The goals should be clear to each employee of the organization—clear goals and communication of the same results in the successful implementation of performance-based budgeting.

 Thus, this step is planning and budgeting.